skmin-lab/unixmd/docs/source/objects/system_bath/thermostat.rst

 - **dtemperature** *(double)* - Default: *100.0*

-  This argument specifies the deviation to rescale velocities, that is, the velocities are rescaled when temperature difference exceeds **dtemperature**.
+  This argument specifies the deviation to rescale the velocities, that is, the velocities are rescaled when the temperature difference exceeds **dtemperature**.
 The unit is K.

 Berendsen
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^